 Here’s an appealing cool salad that combines the familiar flavors of cold pasta, black-eyed peas and fresh corn, embellished with peppers and fresh herbs.
-This is great pasta salad for everyday meals or company fare for summer.
+This is a great pasta salad for everyday meals as well as company fare for summer.

 - 8 ounces pasta, any short, chunky shape

 - 15- to 16-ounce can black-eyed peas, drained and rinsed

 - 2 cups cooked corn kernels, preferably fresh (from 3 large ears)

 - 1 cup or so snow peas, trimmed, halved crosswise, and briefly steamed,

 - 1/2 medium red bell pepper, cut into narrow strips